yifanwang1017/yifanwang1017.github.io/_pages/about.md

   - /about.html

 ---
 Greetings!
-I'm Yifan Wang (王一凡), an incoming PhD student in Transportation Engineering at the University of Wisconsin-Madison in 2026 Fall, supervised by [Prof. Bin Ran](https://engineering.wisc.edu/directory/profile/bin-ran/).
-I'm now a Research Assistant in Department of Computer Science at New York University Shanghai, supervised by [Prof. Zhaonan Wang](https://scholar.google.com/citations?user=fNdU6I0AAAAJ&hl=zh-CN&oi=ao).
+I am Yifan Wang (王一凡), an incoming PhD student in Transportation Engineering at the University of Wisconsin–Madison for Fall 2026, supervised by [Prof. Bin Ran](https://engineering.wisc.edu/directory/profile/bin-ran/).
+I am currently a Research Assistant in the Department of Computer Science at New York University Shanghai, supervised by [Prof. Zhaonan Wang](https://cs.shanghai.nyu.edu/faculty/zhaonan-wang-wangzhaonan).

 ## Research Interest
 My research interests span the following areas: